balena-io/balena-cli/doc/cli.markdown

 If the value is grabbed from the environment, a warning message will be printed.
 Use `--quiet` to remove it.

+Service-specific variables are not currently supported.
+The following examples set variables that apply to all services in an app or device.

 Examples: